SakarRaiNepal/CSC8604_BearYourFeeling/README.md

 # CSC8604 - Bear your Feeling
-Created using Raspberry Pi, RFID tags and Green button to make an interactive device for young children
+Created using Raspberry Pi, RFID tags and Green button to make a fun and interactive device for young children to help them educate new emotions

 # General information